-SPWD’s work on the theme covers issues related to watershed development, water management, water governance, small water harvesting systems and water quality.
-During the 1990s, SPWD started using watershed approach in its programmes.
-It also housed a secretariat for a network on small water harvesting systems (SWHS) to highlight the relevance of local systems of water management.
-The outputs were largely in the form of workshop reports and research study outputs, apart from identifying policy issues based on review of documents related to water.
-SPWD’s approach regarding SWHS was not of creating an eulogistic picture of the traditional water systems but of tracing the changes historically and setting it in the current socio-economic-political context.
+SPWD’s work in the field of water spans across issues related to watershed development, water management, water governance, small water harvesting systems, and water quality.
+During the 1990s SPWD started using the watershed approach in its programs.
+Also, SPWD housed a secretariat for a Ford Foundation-funded network on small water harvesting systems (SWHS) to highlight the relevance of local systems of water management.
+The outputs were largely in the form of workshop reports and research study outputs, apart from identifying policy issues based on the review of documents related to water.
+SPWDs approach vis a vis the SWHS network has not been to create a eulogistic picture of the traditional water systems but to trace the changes historically and set it in the current socio-economic-political context.